 2. Not older than 45 years old

-3. Committed to the development of the game of rugby in the province.
+3. Committed to the development of the game of rugby in BC.

 1. Applications for this award will not be accepted; only nominations will be accepted.